-"No King" was listed in The Baltimore Sun's "30 songs that defined 2017" and landed on Baltimore Magazine's "Best Music of 2017."
+"No King" listed in The Baltimore Sun's "30 songs that defined 2017" and landed on Baltimore Magazine's "Best Music of 2017"

 For WTMD's Saturday Morning Tunes series, Outcalls wrote an abridged script and performed music from Disney's Frozen at Baltimore School for the Arts to two sold-out audiences.
-Their encore show at Towson University also sold out.
+Their encore performances at Towson University in 2018 and 2019 also sold out.

-Outcalls maintains an expanding and diverse performance calendar.
+Outcalls has maintained an expanding and diverse performance calendar.
 They have provided opening support for several major touring acts such as Kimbra, Esperanza Spalding, Chicano Batman, Wolf Parade, Khruangbin, and San Fermin.
-In 2019, the two sopranos performed at the opening ceremonies for REACH at the Kennedy Center, were featured on St. Thomas of Fifth Avenue's Choral Series, and performed opera improvisation with DC-based contemporary opera company UrbanArias.
-Their self-produced tours ("The Breakfast Tour," "Goin' Down South Tour," and "Nothing Will Go Wrong Tour") reached 21 cities in the Northeast, Southeast, and West Coast U.S. regions.
+Their self-produced tours ("Expand the Fam Tour," "The Breakfast Tour," "Goin' Down South Tour," and "Nothing Will Go Wrong Tour") reached 21 cities in the Northeast, Southeast, and West Coast U.S. regions.
 Other festival highlights include Brilliant Baltimore, WTMD's Mini-Holiday Spectacular, Artscape, Federal Hill Block Party, Baltimore Magazine Music Festival, and the Ladybug Festival.

 11.06.20 at The Creative Alliance for their "It's Pandemonium!"
 Virtual Gala (Baltimore, MD)

 09.03.20 at the WTMD Radio 89.7 Virtual 1st Thursday

 02.22.20 at the Miracle Theater for WTMD Radio's "Frozen"